Call Me Francis Tucket

-Call Me Francis Tucket is the second novel in The Tucket Adventures by Gary Paulsen.
-Now 15, Francis Tucket is determined to return to civilization.
+Call Me Francis Tucket is the second novel in The Tucket Adventures by American author Gary Paulsen.
+It was published in 1995 by Random House.

+In the novel, protagonist Francis Tucket is 15 and determined to return to civilization.
 Only a year before, he was heading west by wagon train with his family, captured by the Pawnees and rescued by a savvy, one-armed mountain man.
-It was published in 1995 by Random House.

 It was later turned into a five-part omnibus, entitled Tucket's Travels, along with the rest of the novels in The Tucket Adventures by Random House and released in 2003.